 I started by blaring my music to mute the sound of the kids.
 I wanted to get in the zone.
 A place where I could be carefree and could focus more on remembering the words to every 90’s R&B song than if I was messing up dinner.

 I knew that if things went south, it wouldn’t matter.
-I had the time to simply fix it or worse case, cook something else.
+I had the time to simply fix it or worst case, cook something else.

 When you work full time, try to run a household, and raise two toddlers, your schedule can be quite mundane at times.
 It’s easier to follow a strict schedule to get everything done and keep some sense of order.